Laverna/laverna/app/docs/README.md

 * Markdown editor based on Pagedown
 * Manage your notes even if you're offline
 * Secure - client side encryption with [SJCL] [1] and AES algotithm.
 * Synchronizing with cloud storages.
-At the time only with Dropbox.
+At the time only with Dropbox and RemoteStorage.
 * Three editing modes: distraction free, preview and normal mode
 * WYSIWYG control buttons
 * Syntax highlighting